 Do you want to encourage generosity in your children this Christmas?
 Parenting is tough year-round, but Christmas, as lovely as it is, can unintentionally breed greed and entitlement in young children.
 However, it’s also the perfect time to teach children important lessons about empathy, generosity, and kindness.

 This article gives some inspiring and helpful suggestions to help you encourage generosity in your children this Christmas season.
-(Make sure to scroll down for $500 giveaway).

 How to Encourage Generosity in Your Children this Christmas

-Before the Christmas tree goes up my children go into full-on “wanting” mode.
+Before the Christmas tree goes up, my children go into full-on “wanting” mode.

 I understand.